February 17, 2018

 Fig.4.
 As in figure 3, for the differences of anomaly.

 A direct comparison between spectra shows they are very similar in spectral peaks positions (periods), the only variety being the ratio among peaks height and the better definition of the long-period maxima in the difference spectrum.
-This one cannot be a proof, but surely may be a strong suggestion about the conservation of the information content of the differences dataset.
+This one cannot be a proof, but surely a strong suggestion about the conservation of the information content of the differences dataset.
 Also, the above plots indicate the persistence does not affect the spectrum, at least in this case of annual global anomaly.

 Actually, this supposed conservation of the information must be experimentally confirmed for any dataset, before whatever conclusion can be drawn.